milliondollarscript/public-docs/installation-and-setup.md

 - Grid dimensions: define grid width/height and block size under MDS Admin (Manage Grids).
 If you use the block, `{width}`/`{height}` automatically match your grid.
 With the shortcode, `Functions::maybe_set_dimensions()` can derive dimensions as needed, but for the Grid view prefer the placeholders above.
 - Multiple grids per page are supported.
 The UI and tooltips are scoped so clicks and popups map to the correct grid.
 - If you switch your endpoint base (Options > Routes), flush permalinks.
-- If block selections don’t align with the image, see “Troubleshooting: Grid Alignment”.
+- If block selections don't align with the image, see [Troubleshooting: Grid Alignment](troubleshooting.md#grid-alignment).